-Five monuments down, one more to go in Ocala, FL, and hopefully on to South Korea in 2021.
+There are six monuments to this incredible little mare around the country, and hopefully on to South Korea in 2024.
 But in the meantime, there are more monuments coming for other war animals - starting with USMC Lucca K458.
 Check it out!

 If you would like to see Jocelyn's other work, including her latest monument to Secretariat (life+1/2) in Lexington, KY, and the centerpiece of the Audubon Zoo in New Orleans, LA where she has five lifesize elephants, a pride of lions and several sculptures of meerkats, please click on her website link!